gaehlerm/SoftwareEngineering/README.md

 This book is currently undergoing revisions.
 Feedback is highly valued.
 Please send me the commented PDF to marco.gaehler@gmx.ch.
 It is advisable to submit many small changes rather than a single large one.
 Feedback may include precise recommendations for enhancement or general reflections.
 I welcome broader feedback.
 Tipos are getting fixed using some AI tool, so don't worry about them.

-Pearson Germany has expressed interest in publishing this book; however, it would be in the German language.
-I am hopeful that it will be published in English as well.

 ## Getting started

 The current configuration of the project is quite neat when working with Visual Studio Code with the "Markdown all in one" and the "Markdown PDF" extensions.
 Open the readme.md file and select the outline located on the left-hand side.
 This provides an overview of all the chapters.